Tarawa Safety Guide

 Women Travelers

-• Dress modestly - cover shoulders and wear skirts or shorts that reach the knee to minimize unwanted attention and show cultural respect
+• Dressing modestly (covering shoulders and knees) will minimize unwanted attention and show cultural respect.

-• Trust your instincts - if a situation feels uncomfortable, remove yourself politely
+• Trust your instincts.
+If a situation feels uncomfortable, politely but firmly remove yourself.

 LGBTQ+ Travelers